 So crazy enough I have decided to try to start veiling for Mass.
 It feels silly and important to me at the same time.
 This has been something on my mind for YEARS but I always pushed the thought aside as something for über churchy women, which I was not, and still am not.
 But ironically enough, veiling for a mosque visit during my Religious Worlds of New York Summer Program and researching Judaism this past year has reignited by interest in veiling for mass.

 Read more: Student Series!
-Women and Islam
+Veiled

 This Q&A was adapted from the website I bought my veil at: Veils by Lilly.